brenfatz/teros-12_CSI_Loggers/README.md

 This work is based on a publication.
 If is used in any way, in whole or in part, please include the following citation:

 Fatzinger, B. and Bugbee, B. (2022).
-Electromagnetic sensor-based precision drought stress in restriced media volumes.
+Electromagnetic sensor-based precision drought stress in restricted media volumes.
 Controlled Environments.
 Paper #. https://digitalcommons.usu.edu/cpl_env/#, documentation: https://github.com/brenfatz/teros-12_CSI_Loggers